The dashboard that all CIOs expected

 Kanban view

-The Kaban view is dedicated to observing the distribution of projects according to progress status.
-It can often be used to detect trends (many projects awaiting approval, too many projects running in parallel, etc.) and thus optimize performance management.
+Rather, the Kaban view is dedicated to observing the distribution of projects according to progress states.
+It often makes it possible to identify trends (a lot of projects waiting to be validated, too many projects in progress in parallel, etc.) and thus to optimize performance management.

-The Timeline view enables you to ensure the projects are well-organized over time.
-Are you overloaded at some point, are you going to deliver on time, are you late...?
+The timeline view makes it possible to ensure the distribution of projects over time.
+Are we overloaded at some point, are we going to deliver on time, are we late, etc.?

 Timeline view

-A successful project is one that is delivered on time, within budget, but also one that has strong customer buy-in.
-To achieve this, you need to engage them from the outset and throughout the project build.
-Good communication is also essential if you are to retain the trust of your General Management.
-You need to be able to report regularly on project progress, key indicator trends, performance monitoring and team buy-in.
-After all, people are the number one factor in the success (or failure) of your projects.
+A successful project is a project delivered on time, at the right price, but also a project that has a strong support from the customer.
+To do this, you must be able to involve them in the framework and throughout the duration of the project build.
+Good communication is also essential to maintain the trust of your General Management.
+It is necessary to manage, on a regular basis, to draw up a picture of the progress of projects, the evolution of key indicators, the monitoring of performance and to survey the adherence of teams.
+Because people remain the number one factor in the success (or failure) of your projects.

 To do this, we provide you with two tools.